anthony-morice/PRM/README.md

 Given an image representing some configuration space, this script generates a roadmap to facilitate in path planning between two valid positions.
-Two different methods for roadmap generation are included: a classic PRM approach, and a rapidly-exploring random tree (RRTs) approach.
+Two different methods for roadmap generation are included: a classic PRM approach, and a rapidly-exploring random tree (RRT) approach.

 ### PRM classic approach
 ![Visualization of PRM](images/PRM_classic.png)